jojoww/fake-gyro-estimation-using-optical-flow-for-gyroflow-/README.md

 ## Instructions
 1. Download and install python 3
 2. Install required packages.
-Open a terminal and run "python -mpip install opencv-python" and "python -mpip install numpy"
+Open a terminal and run "python -mpip install opencv-python", "python -mpip install exif" and "python -mpip install numpy"
 3. Put the script into the folder of the video files.
 Open this script in a text editor and replace "camera_matrix" with the one that you find in the lens profile that you use in gyroflow
 4. Execute the script by calling "python gyro-estimation.py".
 Now enter the filename of the video you want to stabilize
 5. Wait until it's done